 Jonathan created the goal, breaking free down the right before delivering a superb low cross into the path of the in-form Argentinian.

-Inter soon sat back after taking the lead, though, allowing its opponent into the contest, and Panagiotis Tachtsidis and Almiron went close with efforts on goal before the break.
+Inter soon sat back after taking the lead, though, allowing their opponents into the contest, and Panagiotis Tachtsidis and Almiron went close with efforts on goal before the break.

-Nagatomo went close early in the second half, with his far-post header brilliant saved by Andujar, but Inter got its second goal 10 minutes after play resumed.
+Nagatomo went close early in the second half, with his far-post header brilliant saved by Andujar, but Inter got their second goal 10 minutes after play resumed.

 Palacio did well to get free on the right before delivering a superb cross which Nagatomo finished with aplomb.

-Alexis Rolin forced a good save out of Handanovic at the other end, while Inter was initially denied a third goal when substitute Ishak Belfodil was adjudged offside after finishing from close range.
+Alexis Rolin forced a good save out of Handanovic at the other end, while Inter were initially denied a third goal when substitute Ishak Belfodil was adjudged offside after finishing from close range.

 The upcoming international break will give Mazzarri two weeks to prepare for a crucial home fixture against Juventus, while Catania's next assignment is at Livorno.